-Ballet-féerie in 3 acts
+Ballet-féerie in three acts and seven scenes

 Music by Pyotr Schenk

 Décor by Pyotr Lambin, Konstantin Ivanov, Heinrich Levogt and Vasily Perminov

 Raymond de Renoualle